mum4k/termdash/doc/design.md

 The Terminal API is an interface private to the terminal dashboard library.
 Its primary purpose is to act as a shim layer over different terminal implementations.

-The API allows to:

-- Set values and attributes of cells on a back buffer representing a 2-D canvas.
-- Flush the content of the back buffer to the output.
-- Manipulate the cursor position and visibility.
-- Read input events (keyboard, mouse, terminal resize, etc...).

 The following outlines the terminal API: